PhatNguyen213/react-weather-app/README.md

 - Run `npm install` to install dependencies before running any scripts below.
 - To start the application, run `npm start`
-- To test the application, run `npm test`
+- To unit-test the application, run `npm test`